retejs/docs/docs/Plugins.md

 editor.use(ModulePlugin, { engine, modules });
 ```

-where `modules` is an assocuative array with objects
+where `modules` is an associative array with objects

 For instance: